Kafr 'Inan: 1948 Palestine war

 The village was captured on 30 October 1948 by the Golani Brigade as part of Operation Hiram and following the war the area was incorporated into the State of Israel.
-According to Walid Khalidi, the villagers refused to leave like most of the population in the area.
+According to Haaretz, "A few dozen civilians were massacred".
+Historian Walid Khalidi wrote that the villagers refused to leave like most of the population in the area.
 Morris reports that the Israeli authorities classified the village as "abandoned" but the villagers kept returning.

 In January 1949, the IDF expelled 54, and moved another 128 inhabitants from Kafr 'Inan and Farradiyya to other villages in Israel.
 On 4 February 1949, units of the 79th Battalion surrounded the two villages and expelled 45 people to the West Bank.
 The 200 villagers who had permits to stay, mostly old men, women and children, were transferred to Majd al Kurum.
 Yet again, the villagers returned.
 By mid-February 1949 there were about 100 back in the two villages, according to IDF sources.
 The two villages were again evacuated by the IDF.

 The expulsion of the villagers upset some members of Mapam, who condemned David Ben-Gurion and the army.
 However, a suggestion for a Knesset motion calling for the establishment of an inquiry to probe the expulsions of the villagers of Kafr 'Inan, Farradiyya and Al-Ghabisiyya, was apparently never brought to the Knesset plenum.